Erudika/paraio.org/src/monolite/partials/013-dynamodb.md

 ---
-title: AWS DynamoDB
+title: DynamoDB
 category: Persistence
 ---

-Para uses `AWSDynmaoDAO` as the default implementation of the `DAO` interface.
-That class is responsible for connecting to a [DynamoDB](http://aws.amazon.com/dynamodb/) server and storing/retrieving objects (items) to/from it.
+Para uses `AWSDynamoDAO` as the default implementation of the `DAO` interface.
+That class is responsible for connecting to [Amazon's DynamoDB](http://aws.amazon.com/dynamodb/) server and storing/retrieving objects (items) to/from it.
 All operations are carried out using the latest AWS Java SDK.

 **Note:** DynamoDB doesn't support batch update requests so `AWSDynamoDAO` does not batch update requests.
 It simply executes